Catskill909/Pacifica/README.md

   - Show time
   - Next show playing

-These features are planned as part of the next development steps.

-## Technical Architecture

 ### Core Components

 - `main.dart`: Main application entry point and audio service initialization